bizzguy/article-kotlin-synthetics/README.md

 It reduces the lines of code, avoids annotations and provides some scoping.
 Since it uses `findViewById` internally, it is just as performant as the other two techniques.

 But there are some gotchas.
-You must be careful when using it in Fragments since it depends on the `Fragment#onCreateView` method having been run.
-Ideally, use it in the `Fragment#onViewCreated` method or any subsequent method.
+You must be careful when using synthetics in Fragments since they depend on the `Fragment#onCreateView` method having been run.
+Ideally, use them in the `Fragment#onViewCreated` method called after that.

 In Activities, you can reference synthetics anytime after `Activity#setContentView` is called.

 ### Using Kotlin Synthetics

-### Layout
+#### Layout
 Nothing special must be done to existing layouts.
 Use them as they are.

 ```xml